 OK, so if you’ve ticked the above boxes, what is the one main matter which is likely to cause bad tasting espresso, and how can you avoid it?

-The matter I’m referring to, if you hadn’t already guessed, is channelling.
+The question I’m referring to, if you hadn’t already guessed, is channelling.

 What the chuff is channelling?

-If a home barista is honing their craft, and is doing all the right things, weighing the coffee in, weighing the espresso and timing the shot, but something just doesn’t taste right and they can’t figure out why – the majority of the time, maybe the majority of the time, this is due to channelling.
+If a home barista is honing their craft, and is doing all the right things, weighing the coffee in, weighing the espresso coffee and timing the shot, however something just doesn’t taste right and they can’t figure out why – most the time, maybe the majority of the time, this is due to channelling.

-I wanted to write this article due to the reality that I’ve suddenly come to realise that I’ve previously underestimated the impact of channelling, and I think the vast majority of people who own an espresso machine probably do too.
+I wanted to write this article because I’ve suddenly come to realise that I’ve previously underestimated the impact of channelling, and I think the vast majority of people who own an espresso coffee machine probably do too.

-Very, I’d go so far as to say that a lot of people waste money on ideal coffee beans, and on excellent espresso coffee gear due to the fact that regardless of the quality of the beans and the gear, they’re haunted by the matter of channelling, and they have no idea.
+Truly, I’d go so far as to say that the majority of people waste money on excellent coffee beans, and on fantastic espresso coffee gear because regardless of the quality of the beans and the gear, they’re haunted by the issue of channelling, and they have no idea.

 So, we learn what channelling is, how do we prevent it?